Flexiana/notion-to-md/README.md

 ### Lein

-Addd thiss to your dependencies:
+Add this to your dependencies:

 ```clojure
   [com.flexiana/notion-to-md "0.1.2"]